Anshika0128/CODSOFT/README.md

 5. If you fail to guess the number within 7 attempts, the game will reveal the correct number.
 6. Your score is calculated based on the number of attempts used.
 7. After each round, you can choose to play again or exit the game.
+Task 4
+Currency Converter
+Description:-
+Welcome to the CurrencyConverter program!
+This Java application allows you to convert an amount from one currency to another using live exchange rates.

+Features:-
+*User-Friendly Interface: Simple command-line interface to input base and target currencies along with the amount to be converted.
+*Real-Time Exchange Rates: Fetches the latest exchange rates from a reliable API to ensure accurate conversions.
+*Error Handling: Handles input and network errors gracefully to provide a smooth user experience.
+Task 5
+StudentManagementSystem
+Description:-
+Welcome to the StudentManagementSystem program!
+This Java application provides a simple and interactive way to manage student records.

+Features:-
+*Add Students: Easily add new students by entering their name, roll number, and grade.
+*Remove Students: Remove existing students from the list using their roll number.
+*Search Students: Search for students by roll number to view their details.
+*Display All Students: Display all students currently in the system.